kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 //   - Verifies selector format is valid
 //
 // 2.
 Gets pods matching the selector
 // 3.
-Applies additional filtering based on HPA's podSelectionStrategy
+Applies additional filtering based on HPA's selectionStrategy
 // 4.
 Verifies filtered pods are controlled by only one HPA
 //
 // Returns: